k06a/DeluxeInjection/README.md

 You are also able to use methods `injectBlock:` and `forceInjectBlock:` to return `DIResult` block to provide injected getter block or `nil` otherwise.
 You may wanna use this methods if wanna make a decision to return value on target object.
 Maybe return different mutable copies for different targets or etc.

-For example this usage will inject only properties of types `NSMutableArray` and `NSMutableDictionary` with 2 prepared objects using two different ways short and long:
+For example this will inject only properties of types `NSMutableArray` and `NSMutableDictionary` with 2 prepared objects using two different but equal ways:

 ```objective-c
 [DeluxeInjection injectBlock:^DIGetter (Class targetClass, NSString *propertyName, Class propertyClass, NSSet<Protocol *> *propertyProtocols) {